 Exfoliating can speed up dry skin recovery

-When you have overly dry and flaky skin, even on your lips, you can remove it in a gentle way that encourages new cell growth.
+When you have overly dry and flaky skin, even on your lips, you can remove it with cbd balm and cbd massage that encourages new cell growth.
 Avoid harsh scrubs and stick to exfoliators with alpha hydroxy or beta hydroxy acids.
 Removing old dead skin lets serums and moisturizers penetrate effectively.

 Avoid these irritants